whitebumblebee/namaste/ReactCourse/notes/01_inception.md

 </body>
 </html>
 ```
+- Basically we can just add the script tag and add javascript to add interactivity or manipulate DOM with javascript.
+- Read more about DOM api [here](https://javascript.info/document)

 ## Part 02 - Basics of React and rendering React using CDN
-- In this we discussed basics of React.
-What React and ReactDOM are at a very very high level
+- What React and ReactDOM are at a very very high level?
-- then we saw how we could render the same header using the React and ReactDOM api as shown below:
+- First let's see how we would render same header using React, using with CDN:
 ```html
 <!DOCTYPE html>
 <html lang="en">